ratfactor/retrov/README.md

 ## Why?

-Couldn't find anything exactly like it.
+I couldn't find anything exactly like it.
 Lots of bits and pieces I liked, but not this exact thing.

 ## Inspiration